-León Cathedral, also known as Cathedral of the Assumption of Mary and the "Real and Renowned Basilica Cathedral of the Assumption of the Blessed Virgin Mary," is a significantly important and historic landmark in Nicaragua.
+León Cathedral, the Cathedral of the Assumption of Mary, also known as the Royal and Renowned Basilica Cathedral of the Assumption of the Blessed Virgin Mary, is a significantly important and historic landmark in the city of León, Nicaragua.

 León Cathedral exceptionally illustrates the Antigua Guatemala Baroque architectural style and, in its combination of Spanish art and regional features, shaped by the geographical environment and the groups that supported its erection, is a material expression of the formation of the Latin American society.

 León Cathedral is characterized by the sobriety of its interior decoration and abundant natural light.
 The vault of the Sanctuary, however, presents rich ornamentation.

 Seven tunnels start under the Cathedral and lead to the other churches in the city.
 The church has seven cellars; they provide stability in earthquakes.
 One of these cellars leads to the tunnels.
 Above ground, the church has 34 domes that help provide ventilation and light.

 León Cathedral houses important works of art, including a wooden Flemish altarpiece and paintings of the 14 stations of the Way of the Cross by Nicaraguan artist Antonio Sarria (late 19th and early 20th centuries).